 Click here to find a La Leche League support group

-Click here to find a Breastfeeding USA support group
+Click here to find a Breastfeeding USA Counselor in your area

 Many hospitals and community organizations offer free drop-in centers where you can have your baby weighed and get support from lactation consultants and other moms.

 Click here for a list of Drop-In Centers in Indiana.